Strengthening Ties with Mayors of American Cities

 The Singapore delegation meeting with partners from (L to R) Bloomberg, National League of Cities, and the Urban Land Institute.

-Whilst in Washington D.C., the CLC delegation took the opportunity to meet up with representatives from Bloomberg CityLab and reconnected with partners from the National League of Cities and the Urban Land Institute to discuss new areas of potential collaboration in the urban dimension.
-CLC has close working relations with the National League of Cities and the Urban Land Institute (ULI); a Memorandum of Understanding (MOU) was signed with the former at the World Cities Summit 2024, and several MOUs over the years with the latter culminating in numerous joint research projects and publications.
-ULI is also a World Cities Summit 2026 Strategic Partner.
+CLC also met up with representatives from Bloomberg CityLab and reconnected with partners from the National League of Cities and the Urban Land Institute to discuss new areas of potential collaboration in the urban dimension.
 We look forward to furthering deeper relations and commitment with all partners, existing and new.

 Contributed by: Cheryl Lee, Assistant Director, Knowledge Platforms